FishlandicFishy/lexicring/wiki/tvb_fictional_islands.md

 ## 聯樂梧島 (Lian Le Wu Dao)

-[^0706]
 Lian Le Wu Dao (Chinese: 聯樂梧島) is a fictional island.
-According to the TVB programme the island costs USD $1,280,000, has only one hotel without Wi-Fi connection, and relies on camels for transportation.
-Allegedly the hotel went bankrupt.
+All means of communication cannot reach the island.[^2356] According to the TVB programme the island costs USD $1,280,000, has only one hotel without Wi-Fi connection, and relies on camels for transportation.
+Allegedly the hotel went bankrupt.[^0706]

 ## 拐里梧島 (Guai Li Wu Dao)